Philadelphia Law Enforcement Increases Focus On Crimes Involving Firearms

 Possession of a firearm by a minor: A minor in possession of a firearm can be charged in a juvenile delinquency proceeding.
 The adult who knowingly and intentionally furnished the minor with the gun can be charged a felony.

 - State declared emergencies: A person who is licensed to carry a gun might still face prosecution for a weapons offense if there is a state-declared emergency at the time the person is stopped by the police.
 A defense to this charge is that the individual was defending life or property at the time.

 Whenever police focus their attention on one particular type of conduct or a specific criminal offense, there is a likelihood of individuals being charged with crimes they did not commit.
 Equally as likely is someone facing charges in excess of what should have been charged under the facts of a given situation.
-If this should happen to you or to a member of your family, you need Philadelphia’s leading criminal defense attorney, Michael T. van der Veen, standing at your side to defend you.
+If this should happen to you or to a member of your family, you need Philadelphia’s leading criminal defense attorney, van der Veen, Hartshorn, and Levin, standing at your side to defend you.

 The Philadelphia criminal defense attorneys at van der Veen, Hartshorn, and Levin are proven to be strong legal defense forces, skillfully taking on top state prosecutors and seasoned investigators in weapons cases.
 Their innovative defense strategies have proven successful in case after case.
 If you need legal help, contact us for a free initial consultation by calling 215-515-6892.
 A bilingual representative is available to take your call 24 hours a day and seven days a week, or you can use the contact form on our website.